briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

 ## 371.08   Yielding to public safety vehicle

-1. _(a)_ Upon the immediate approach of a public safety vehicle as stated in [Section 331.21][], every pedestrian shall yield the right of way to the public safety vehicle.
+1. _(a)_ Upon the immediate approach of a public safety vehicle as stated in [Section 331.21][CF Section 331.21], every pedestrian shall yield the right of way to the public safety vehicle.

 2. _(b)_ This section shall not relieve the driver of a public safety vehicle from the duty to exercise due care to avoid colliding with any pedestrian.